 Operations on the Memphis & Charleston Railroad (November 1863)

 Occurring in Shelby County, Tennessee, Four minor battles were fought at Collierville during a three-month period.
-The railroad, which had been taken by the Union in April, 1862 severed the Confederacy’s vital east-west rail artery.
+The railroad, which had been taken by the Union in April 1862, severed the Confederacy’s vital east-west rail artery.
 When the Confederate Cavalry learned that only two Union regiments defended Collierville, they attacked.
-The two largest battles occurred on October 11, 1863 and November 3, 1863.
+The two largest battles occurred on October 11, 1863, and November 3, 1863.

-Chattanooga-Ringgold Campaign (November, 1863)
+Chattanooga-Ringgold Campaign (November 1863)

-Also called the Chattanooga Campaign, this was a series of maneuvers and battles taking place in Hamilton County and Chattanooga, Tennessee, as well as Ringgold Gap in Georgia.
+Also called the Chattanooga Campaign, this was a series of maneuvers and battles taking place in Hamilton County and Chattanooga, Tennessee, and Ringgold Gap in Georgia.
 Following the defeat of Major General William Rosecrans’ Union Army of the Cumberland at the Battle of Chickamauga, Mississippi in September, the Confederate Army of Tennessee under General Braxton Bragg besieged Rosecrans and his men by occupying key high terrain around Chattanooga, Tennessee.
-Major General Ulysses S. Grant was given command of Union forces in the West and significant reinforcements began to arrive with him in Chattanooga from Mississippi and the Eastern Theater.
-Grant replaced Rosecrans with Major General George Thomas and a new supply line was soon established.
+Major General Ulysses S. Grant was given command of Union forces in the West, and significant reinforcements began to arrive with him in Chattanooga from Mississippi and the Eastern Theater.
+Grant replaced Rosecrans with Major General George Thomas, and a new supply line was soon established.
 Major General William T. Sherman’s arrived with his four divisions in mid-November, and the Federals began offensive operations.

-Orchard Knob (November 23, 1863) – The first battle of the campaign occurred at Orchard Knob in Chattanooga when the Union Army observed columns of Confederate troops marching away from Missionary Ridge and also heard claims from Confederate deserters that the entire army was falling back.
+Orchard Knob (November 23, 1863) – The first battle of the campaign occurred at Orchard Knob in Chattanooga when the Union Army observed columns of Confederate troops marching away from Missionary Ridge heard claims from Confederate deserters that the entire army was falling back.
 General Grant became concerned that Confederate General Braxton Bragg was massively reinforcing Confederate General Longstreet and sought to disrupt the movement.
-Major General George Thomas ordered his division under Brigadier General Thomas J. Wood to advance in a reconnaissance in force.
+Major General George Thomas ordered his division under Brigadier General Thomas J. Wood to advance in force.
 Wood’s men were soon joined by Major General Philip Sheridan’s division, and General O.O.
 Howards 11th Corp, extending the line and presenting over 20,000 soldiers.
-At 1:30 p.m., 14,000 Union soldiers moved forward, sweeping across the plain, stunning the 600 Confederate defenders, who were able to fire only a single volley before they were overrun.
+At 1:30 p.m., 14,000 Union soldiers moved forward, sweeping across the plains, stunning the 600 Confederate defenders, who were able to fire only a single volley before they were overrun.
 Casualties were relatively small on both sides.
 Orchard Knob became Grant’s and Thomas’s headquarters for the remainder of the battles.

 The combined casualties of the three battles were estimated at 5,815 Union and 6,670 Confederate.
-One last battle of the campaign would be fought at Ringgold Gap, Georgia two days later, but, this battle would result in a Confederate victory.
+One last battle of the campaign would be fought at Ringgold Gap, Georgia, two days later, but this battle would result in a Confederate victory.